-The end of this trip to Giverny doesn’t have to mean the end of your experience of Monet’s Gardens.
-Upon your return to Paris, I highly recommend that you visit The Musée de l'Orangerie where Monet’s Waterlilies are on display.
-We enjoyed a pleasant afternoon here sitting quietly in each of the round rooms absorbing these incredible paintings.
+The end of this trip to Giverny doesn’t have to mean the end of your experience of Monet.
+Upon returning to Paris, I highly recommend a visit to The Musée de l’Orangerie where Monet’s Waterlilies are on display.
+We enjoyed a pleasant afternoon quietly reflecting on each of his paintings housed in stunning circular rooms, purpose-built for these masterpieces.

 It is something you shouldn’t miss if you love Monet’s paintings.
-To be able to put these paintings into context with his gardens and imagine what it was like for him to paint there is something I found very special.
+To be able to put these paintings into context with his gardens is something I found very special.

-The Jean Walter and Paul Guillaume Collection on display downstairs was one of my favourites as well.
+The Jean Walter and Paul Guillaume Collection on display downstairs were one of my favourites as well.
 I much prefer smaller galleries to large ones.

 The Musée de l’Orangerie is located in the west corner of the Jardin Tuileries.